Jonathan Liew: Activism

-of football.
-In March 2022 the project was announced as discontinued.

 Personal life

+On 17 May 1997, 9-year-old Liew performed at a piano recital, but was unable to master a tricky section of his piece.
+He reattempted, but again failed.
+Frustrated, he slammed his hands down on the piano.
+His piano teacher scolded him: "That's no way to treat a piano".

-Liew graduated from the University of Edinburgh with a degree in History.
-He appeared as a contestant on the Channel 4 television quiz show Countdown in 2013, becoming an "octochamp" by winning eight episodes in a row.
+Liew appeared as a contestant on the Channel 4 television quiz show Countdown in 2013, becoming an "octochamp" by winning eight episodes in a row.